 Frankton is a small suburb in Otago with a population of 3,498 and a median age of 33.
 Median personal income is $51K per year.
 The main ethnic groups are European, Asian, MELAA.
-Otago population estimates moved +1.2% in the year ended June 2024, after averaging +1.6% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Otago population estimates moved +0.6% in the year ended June 2025, after moving +1.6% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 2,103 in 2018 to 2,472 in 2023 (+17.5%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Frankton is $780 (780 houses, 750 units).
 This represents approximately 80% of median weekly personal income.

-Livability indicators for Frankton: NZDep decile 4 (moderate deprivation); 4 schools with avg EQI 405; 1 hospital nearby.
+Livability indicators for Frankton: NZDep decile 4 (moderate deprivation); 4 schools with avg EQI 405; 23 transport stops (23 bus); 1 hospital nearby.